40thieves/final-year-project/src/04 - design/04 - proposed-solution.md

 		* Includes historic data
 			* When citation occurred
 			* Taken every month/year
+		* Difficult to track altmetrics accurately - so use API instead
+			* Especially with historical data
 	* Write a wrapper around the API
 		* Makes it easy to query
 		* Abstracts the details of the implementation